The Citizens' Assembly is now hard at work and will deliver its report to both Councils in mid-May

 How can I get involved and learn more?

 The deadline to volunteer for the Citizens' Assembly has now passed.
 If you volunteered to serve on the Assembly but have not been contacted, we regret that you were not randomly selected to participate.
-However, we ran the first Public Roundtable Meeting on February 2, 2017, and all area residents are encouraged to attend the Public Roundtable Meeting on April 6, 7–9pm, at the Island Savings Centre, where you can meet and share your views with members of the Assembly.
+We want to thank those who attended and contributed to the Public Roundtable Meetings, and encourage you to engage with the resources below.

 - Download the Assembly's Terms of Reference